Road traffic accident claims

 The most important thing to remember is that you should always, always stop after any traffic collision, however minor it might feel from the driver's seat.
 That's because the law regards 'failing to stop' and 'failing to report' road traffic accidents very serious.
 In fact, if you are found guilty of doing either, the punishments include hefty fines, disqualification and even imprisonment.

-Make sure you stop, and stay as long as necessary
+Make sure you stop after an accident, and stay as long as necessary

 Immediately after even the most minor road traffic accident involving any other vehicle, person or object, and even if your vehicle has not collided with anything, but been in any way related to an incident: